Matt-A-Bennett/Matt-A-Bennett.github.io/ufc_database/ufc_database.md

 The main body of the script is a loop where we scan through each link on the list of events page and determine if it is a link to an individual UFC event.
-This is done with a simple regular expression whereby we search each link for the string 'UFC_<<some digit>>'.
+This is done with a simple regular expression whereby we search each link for the string 'UFC_' followed by some number of digits.
 There can be more than one link to the same page, and so we make sure not to retry the same link twice.
-If we find the string, and we've not yet tried the link we go ahead and read the page html and pull the 3rd table, which contains the information we want, into a pandas
+If we find the string, and we've not yet tried the link we go ahead and read the page html and pull the 3rd table, which contains the information we want, into a pandas dataframe:
-dataframe:

 {% highlight python %}